Common Plumbing blockages are caused by a gradual build up of particles.

-Plumbing Common blockages can be a problem that goes unnoticed for a period of time until it gets so bad that there is no longer any movement at all.
-After having a bath our a shower and the water released takes long than usual to drain away this is caused by a gradual build up of particles restricting the flow through the waist pipe.
+Plumbing Common blockages can be a problem that goes unnoticed for some time until it gets so bad that there is no longer any movement of water.
+After having a bath or a shower and the water released takes longer than usual to drain away this is caused by a gradual build-up of particles restricting the flow through the waste pipe.

 Another Common plumbing blockage problem that is often found would be the toilet.
-Toilets can be a lot more serious than one in a bath or a shower, there are other problems that stem from blockages in toilets that makes this types of problem more urgent.
-The pipe work for a bath or shower is considerably smaller than that of a toilet, so what ever may be the cause of the blockage would have to be a much larger object.
-Common Plumbing blockages in toilets are often due to trying to flush materials down the toilet which it was not designed for, or over loading the system and creating a blockage.
-The best way of dealing with this type of problem, is not to repeat flushing if water level is rising, this may create over flow leading to all types of other problems.
-Toilet blockages may be best left to a professorial who is equip t to deal with any hygiene issue that may occur due to the blockage which may require special equipment to restore the flow to the system.
+Toilets can be a lot more serious than one in a bath or a shower, other problems stem from blockages in toilets that make this type of problem more urgent.
+The pipework for a bath or shower is considerably smaller than that of a toilet, so whatever may be the cause of the blockage would have to be a much larger object.
+Common Plumbing blockages in toilets are often due to trying to flush materials down the toilet which it was not designed for, or overloading the system and creating a blockage.
+The best way of dealing with this type of problem is not to repeat flushing if the water level is rising, this may create overflow leading to all types of other problems.
+Toilet blockages may be best left to a professorial who is equipt to deal with any hygiene issue that may occur due to the blockage which may require special equipment to restore the flow to the system.

 There are various produces on the market that can assist in removing blockages, some of these liquids may contain corrosives such as caustic soda.
 Its is always best to thoroughly read the product instructions before using any bath plughole unblocks to ensure suitability for the job.